 A proper logo should take weeks and sometimes even months to be designed.
 That’s because the professional designer will do research on the competitive industry and your brand’s story before he or she even sits down to draw the first line.
 Designer’s who turn work too quickly usually grab from the Internet an already made icon or template and then work from there.
 If you don’t mind having the same logo as thousands of other brands, then go ahead, but we believe the face of your brand should be unique.

 If you still have hangups about paying a designer for their efforts, look at it this way: the software they use to create a logo costs around £60 a month and that’s not even mentioning the money and time spent on design school to learn the program.

-When you pay a professional designer to do your logo, you’re paying once for something you’ll be using for many years to come.
+When you pay a professional designer to develop your logo ideas, you’re paying once for something you’ll be using for many years to come.

 Part 4 – Examples of clothing brand logos

 Thanks to our five years of experience in the apparel-printing industry, we are able to offer a service catered towards the needs of fashion designers and creative directors.
 Printsome’s T-shirt printin services are perfect for streetwear collections, T-shirt lines and merchandise, among many other possibilities.

 From the moment you get in touch, one of our printing experts in either London or Glasgow will answer all of your questions and find efficient solutions to your needs.
 It is our mission to help you reach your goals.

 We ship all over the UK with flexible delivery services that can adapt to most deadlines.
 Fast T-shirt printing has never been this easy.
 Need to to print in bulk?
 We got you covered.
 Why worry about inventory or logistics when we can take care of that?
 To find out more, simply visit our website by clicking on the banner below.